aL4ix/PleasantTest/Syntax.md

 library = Browser defines [Click on, Type, ] parameters = this is defined exactly by the COMMAND EXPECTATION = any string defined in a library
+PROPERTY = Defined in a DataSpec
+METHOD = Defined in a DataSpec

 # Native Commands
 Search > IDENTIFIER > with > IDENTIFIER > equals to > IDENTIFIER